Toward Multimodal Image-to-Image Translation: Implementation Details

-{\bf Injecting the latent code $\z$ to generator $\G$}.
-How to propagate the information encoded by latent code $\z$ to the image generation process is critical to our applications.
-We explore two choices as shown in Figure~\ref{fig:addz}: (1) \texttt{add\_to\_input}: We simply extend a $Z$-dimensional latent code $\z$ to an $H\!\times W\!\times Z$ spatial tensor and concatenate it with the $H\!\times W\!\times 3$ input image.
-(2)~\texttt{add\_to\_all}: Alternatively, we add $\z$ to each intermediate layer of the network $\G$.
+{\bf Injecting the latent code $\z$ to generator}.
+We explore two ways of propagating the latent code $\z$ to the output, as shown in Figure~\ref{fig:addz}: (1) \texttt{add\_to\_input}: we spatially replicate a $Z$-dimensional latent code $\z$ to an $H\!\times W\!\times Z$ tensor and concatenate it with the $H\!\times W\!\times 3$ input image and (2)~\texttt{add\_to\_all}: we add $\z$ to each intermediate layer of the network $\G$, after spatial replication to the appropriate sizes.